davenonymous/BonsaiTrees/README.md

 appropriately enchanted book into one of the upgrade slots.
 This does not prevent you from putting additional Fortune Upgrades into the Bonsai Pot.

+### Bee Hives - or Nests

+Your Bonsai won't produce any fruits unless you pollinate them.
+Easiest is to stick a Bee Hive in there!

 ### Fortune

 Increases number of rolls and chance for each possible drop.
 The higher the level the more items you get and the higher